-Chapter 1: Introduction to communicating circularity reflects on why communication of circular products and services is important.
-It aims to demonstrate the practical application of circular economy (CE), to increase awareness and to change perceptions.
-Communication also plays a role during co-creation of CE solutions and models, inspiring and encouraging knowledge sharing.
-Designers have to think about the product/service and about how communicating it during the design process.
-For an effective communication, companies need to apply the communication strategies both internally and externally considering their supply chain and stakeholders.
+Chapter 1: Introduction to communicating circularity reflects on why communication of circular products and services is so important.
+Since circular economy (CE) implementation is still low, the solutions that CE provides may face resistance from the customers.
+Thus, CE communication aims to demonstrate its practical application and benefits in order to increase awareness and to change perceptions.
+The whole organization should be involved in CE communication, so designers have to think about the product/service and about how to communicate it from the beginning of the design process.
+For an effective CE communication, companies need to apply some communication strategies both internally and externally considering their supply chain and stakeholders.
+Those strategies will be developed according to some customer factors, such as: convenience, ownership, tangible and intangible values, environmental impact, quality and performance and guarantee among others.